btmartin721/SNPio/README.md

 # SNPio
 API to read, write, and filter PHYLIP, STRUCTURE, and VCF files using a GenotypeData object.
-Sure, here's your reStructuredText file converted to GitHub-flavored Markdown:

 # Getting Started